ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-I Chased uWebSockets — and Found a 14-Byte Performance Cliff - <a href="https://medium.com/@hamdallahjodah/i-chased-uwebsockets-and-found-a-14-byte-performance-cliff-6475768f6b09?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Actually Happens When a Popular npm Maintainer Just… Disappears - <a href="https://sarathm09.medium.com/what-actually-happens-when-a-popular-npm-maintainer-just-disappears-1e9b5d5252ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `hamdallah jodah`**
+✍️ **posted by `Sarath S`**

-<blockquote>Building ramjet-ws-js: a Rust-backed WebSocket path for Node.js that wins where it matters, admits where it loses, and survived 584…
+<blockquote>Last month I went through the lockfile of an old project and checked the last publish date of every direct dependency.
+Four of them hadn’t…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Spent Hours Blaming MongoDB.
-The Problem Was Somewhere Else. - <a href="https://medium.com/@mkshanto95/i-spent-hours-blaming-mongodb-the-problem-was-somewhere-else-5759c19d0ee8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TanStack Query in React and Next.js: The Setup That Actually Works in 2026 - <a href="https://medium.com/@learning.anand01/tanstack-query-in-react-and-next-js-the-setup-that-actually-works-in-2026-e084f0f33a0c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SHANTO`**
+✍️ **posted by `Anand Tiwari `**

-<blockquote>Every new backend project starts the same way for me.
-Before I write a single route, controller, or model, I make sure the application can…
+<blockquote>Most tutorials you’ll find are two major versions out of date.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Luxury MERN E-Commerce Website from Scratch — Part 0 - <a href="https://medium.com/@workwitharpanraj/building-a-luxury-mern-e-commerce-website-from-scratch-part-0-f576b4432cd7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Apollo Federation and NestJS: Building a Unified GraphQL Supergraph. - <a href="https://medium.com/@philonasebastian44/getting-started-with-apollo-federation-and-nestjs-building-a-unified-graphql-supergraph-d1393e642745?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arpan R`**
+✍️ **posted by `Philona Sebastian`**

-<blockquote>Why I Created This Series
+<blockquote>GraphQL has grown popular for its flexible data-fetching capabilities, but as projects expand, managing all the data in a single…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Mistake Beginners Make with async/await in Express (Part 2) - <a href="https://blog.stackademic.com/the-mistake-beginners-make-with-async-await-in-express-part-2-cb428a7c8b26?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Load Balancer: O Herói Invisível que Mantém Aplicações Online - <a href="https://medium.com/@brunomestres/load-balancer-o-her%C3%B3i-invis%C3%ADvel-que-mant%C3%A9m-aplica%C3%A7%C3%B5es-online-4d48b86b2195?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shreyash`**
+✍️ **posted by `Brunomestres`**

-<blockquote>The fix is what made me think : “Why didn’t I think of this?”
+<blockquote>Nos dias atuais, milhares — e em muitos casos milhões — de pessoas acessam aplicações simultaneamente, gerando requisições a cada segundo…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Mastering Event-Driven Architecture in Microservices with Node.js - <a href="https://medium.com/@ayushnandanwar003/mastering-event-driven-architecture-in-microservices-with-node-js-0e891d02b415?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What is a Vector Database?
+(And Why RAG Can’t Work Without It) - <a href="https://medium.com/ai-engineering-simplified/what-is-a-vector-database-and-why-rag-cant-work-without-it-badaf7d95e70?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ayush Nandanwar`**
+✍️ **posted by `Priyanka Mali`**

-<blockquote>Building Scalable, Resilient, and Loosely Coupled Distributed Systems
+<blockquote>365 Days of AI · Day 18 · ~5 min read
-Continue reading on Medium »</blockquote>
+Continue reading on AI Engineering Simplified »</blockquote>

 <h3>6.
-Why I Stopped Polling My PostgreSQL Database (And What I Use Instead) - <a href="https://medium.com/@krsingh081206/why-i-stopped-polling-my-postgresql-database-and-what-i-use-instead-bdcc4515aee7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Robust Error Handling & Resilient Async Workflows in Modern Node.js (2026 Edition) - <a href="https://habtesoft.medium.com/robust-error-handling-resilient-async-workflows-in-modern-node-js-2026-edition-62aada9bdfea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krsingh`**
+✍️ **posted by `habtesoft`**

-<blockquote>There’s a native pub/sub system hiding inside PostgreSQL that pushes changes to your app in milliseconds — no Redis, no Kafka, no extra…
+<blockquote>In Part 1, we established a clean, modular foundation by structuring applications into domain components and separating transport from…
 Continue reading on Medium »</blockquote>

-<h3>7. npm ERR!
-SIGKILL Wasn’t an npm Bug — It Was OOMKilled - <a href="https://hazrat17016.medium.com/npm-err-sigkill-wasnt-an-npm-bug-it-was-oomkilled-bec098adb30f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+How to Handle Background Tasks and Worker Processes using BullMQ - <a href="https://medium.com/@aumairasad/how-to-handle-background-tasks-and-worker-processes-using-bullmq-5dec32218a1a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `S.M.
-Hazrat Ali`**
+✍️ **posted by `Umair Asad`**

-<blockquote>What a Docker memory limit taught me about symptoms vs root cause
+<blockquote>In this article, I will show you how to use background tasks and workers in your applications so that you do not end up blocking the event…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-8-BitQuest: a free pixel-art portfolio theme for Astro, the web framework - <a href="https://medium.com/@domidex01/8-bitquest-a-free-pixel-art-portfolio-theme-for-astro-the-web-framework-f832de6be14a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Perfectly Pointed Tooltips: Building Corner-Aware Tooltips with Modern CSS - <a href="https://er-raj-aryan.medium.com/perfectly-pointed-tooltips-building-corner-aware-tooltips-with-modern-css-c3742333c2ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Domidex`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>A free template with ten runtime dependencies, 11.7 KB of CSS, and a contact form that submits with JavaScript switched off.
+<blockquote>Tooltips look simple.
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Turned My Workouts Into a Fantasy Novel.
-Now I Need You to Break It. - <a href="https://medium.com/exceptions-thrown/i-turned-my-workouts-into-a-fantasy-novel-now-i-need-you-to-break-it-a2b761417161?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lazy Loading & Code Splitting: Why React Native Isn’t the Web (and How Re.Pack Changes (OTA) That) - <a href="https://medium.com/@shivanshugupta1109/lazy-loading-code-splitting-why-react-native-isnt-the-web-and-how-re-pack-changes-ota-that-de4303be0a1c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Athena`**
+✍️ **posted by `Shivanshugupta`**

-<blockquote>A confession: I did not set out to build an app.
-I set out to stop dreading leg day, and somewhere along the way I accidentally wrote the…
+<blockquote>If you’ve worked in both React (web) and React Native, you’ve probably written the exact same line of code in both places:
-Continue reading on Exceptions Thrown »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-I got tired of starting Next.js with a blank canvas.
-So I built my own reusable templates. - <a href="https://medium.com/@vedanshshetti/i-got-tired-of-starting-next-js-with-a-blank-canvas-so-i-built-my-own-reusable-templates-8cd5930cf84c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Most stamp makers let you design for free, then charge you to download.
+I built one that doesn’t. - <a href="https://medium.com/@jimmyliu010104/most-stamp-makers-let-you-design-for-free-then-charge-you-to-download-i-built-one-that-doesnt-5a030705e4d5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vedansh Shetti`**
+✍️ **posted by `Jim Liu`**

-<blockquote>How I Got Tired of Deleting the Vercel Landing Page and Ended Up Building My Own Next.js Presets
+<blockquote>I was making a company seal for an invoice template last week, hit “download,” and got a paywall.
+The design was free.
+The file wasn’t.
 Continue reading on Medium »</blockquote>

 <h3>4.
+How to Bypass Cloud Video Latency via Client-Side WebM Encoding (Pass Core Web Vitals) - <a href="https://medium.com/@devislion77/how-to-bypass-cloud-video-latency-via-client-side-webm-encoding-pass-core-web-vitals-cdcb90026d92?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devis Lion`**

+<blockquote>The modern digital landscape operates under a ruthless metric: instant interactive responsiveness.
+Whether you run global e-commerce…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Your Microservices Are Not Distributed Systems Yet - <a href="https://ai.plainenglish.io/your-microservices-are-not-distributed-systems-yet-8498aee5ea7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Software News`**

+<blockquote>Twelve repos and a shared database is a monolith with extra latency.
+Continue reading on Artificial Intelligence in Plain English »</blockquote>

-Lesson 09: HTML Lists — Organizing Information with List Elements - <a href="https://medium.com/@yuvaraj.io/lesson-09-html-lists-organizing-information-with-list-elements-7911e8c2c416?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Your Microservice Architecture Has a Hidden Database Problem - <a href="https://blog.stackademic.com/your-microservice-architecture-has-a-hidden-database-problem-38a4b244d2e6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dev Yusuf Seyitoglu`**

+<blockquote>You drew service boxes.
+The data plane still looks like a monolith.
+On-call can tell.
+Continue reading on Stackademic »</blockquote>

+<h3>7.
+My Next.js Docker Image Was 1.8GB.
+Here’s How I Got It to 217MB - <a href="https://arnab-k.medium.com/my-next-js-docker-image-was-1-8gb-heres-how-i-got-it-to-217mb-bfb390ec8c43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `@rnab`**

-<blockquote>Introduction — Why Do We Need Lists?
+<blockquote>I inherited a Next.js service where the production image was 1.8GB.
+Every deploy dragged that whole thing across the network, cold starts…
 Continue reading on Medium »</blockquote>

 <br/>